-UK’s Johnson defiant even as opponents tell him time is up
+UK media: Prime Minister Boris Johnson agrees to step down

 It is rare for a prime minister to cling on to office in the face of this much pressure from his Cabinet colleagues.
 The Guardian’s frontpage on Thursday called him “Desperate, deluded.”

-As of early Thursday, four Cabinet ministers had quit — the latest was Northern Ireland Secretary Brandon Lewis who told Johnson in his resignation letter that “we are … past the point of no return.
+As of early Thursday, five Cabinet ministers had quit, including on Thursday Donelan and Northern Ireland Secretary Brandon Lewis who told Johnson in his resignation letter that “we are … past the point of no return.
 I cannot sacrifice my personal integrity to defend things as they stand now.”

 Some 40 junior government officials have also left amid a furor over Johnson’s handling of sexual misconduct allegations against a senior official that was the latest in a long line of issues that have made Conservative lawmakers uncomfortable.